 This site is dedicated to George Krusen, a long term Boxborough resident and dear friend, whose passion for history has inspired our own.

 We would like to thank the following people and organizations who have generously shared advice, time, and resources.
 Without them, Local Lore would not be possible.

 Boxborough Historical Commission

 We would also like to extend a special thank you to our Spring 2021 Interns, including Amelia Kim (AB ‘22) and Ashley Dawn (AB ‘22).

 We would like to acknowledge that the land we are researching is the original homelands of the Pawtucket, the Nipmuc, and the Massa-adchu-es-et (Massachusett) tribes.
 We would like to honor the land itself and the people who have stewarded it throughout the generations.
 To learn about the indigenous history of the land where you live, check out this open source resource.

 Ianka Bhatia is a long-time Boxborough resident and an Acton-Boxborough alumnus.
 She studied International Relations - Political Science at Wellesley College, and currently works at the intersection of technology and government affairs.

 Amelie Lasker is an Acton-Boxborough alumnus.
 She studied English Literature and History at Columbia University and English Literature at the University of Cambridge.
-Now, she’s a writer and teacher living in New York City.
+She is the founder of Alexandria Labs, building the Library of Alexandria for the digital age.
+She lives in New York City.

 Simone Liano is from Rochester, New York.
 She studied Neuroscience and Economics at Wellesley College.
 Currently, she lives in California and works in clean energy innovation.